dendotai/muxa/SPEC.md

 ### Flag Mapping

-- Named commands automatically generate `--names` for mprocs
+- Advanced commands automatically generate `--names` for mprocs

 > [!NOTE]
 > Some mprocs features like tab width are only configurable via config file, not CLI flags.
 Muxa focuses on CLI-only usage, so these features are not exposed.